shashankdaima/cosmofeed/README.md

 ## What's Next?
 The first priority is to fix the MQTT pipeline and enable MQTT functionality.
 This will allow the system to support real-time messaging over MQTT.
 Additionally, the system can be further improved by adding a message queue.
 This will ensure that no notifications are lost, even during high traffic periods.

-## Thank You
-Thank you for considering this assignment.
-I look forward to discussing the system in more detail.